Skip to main content

 Latest forest information

-Blue Green Algae has been detected in Loch Collie Bharr.
-Exposure to high levels can cause health effects which can include diarrhoea, nausea or vomiting, skin, eye or throat irritation; and allergic reactions or breathing difficulties.
-This algae is potentially toxic to animals.
+Blue-green algae has been detected in Loch Collie Bharr and Loch Barnluasgan.
+Exposure to high levels can cause health effects which can include diarrhoea, nausea or vomiting, skin, eye or throat irritation, and allergic reactions or breathing difficulties.
+The Blue-green algae is potentially toxic to animals.
 Please refrain from allowing your dog to enter the water and contact a vet immediately if you think your pet has come into contact with affected waters.

 Open water